 Reinsurance agreements must transfer risk from the ceding entity to the reinsurer in order to receive the reinsurance accounting treatment discussed in this statement.

 If the terms of the agreement violate the risk transfer criteria contained herein, (i.e., limits or diminishes the transfer of risk by the ceding entity to the reinsurer), the agreement shall follow the guidance for Deposit Accounting.
 In addition, any contractual feature that delays timely reimbursement violates the conditions of reinsurance accounting.

+For purposes of evaluating whether a reinsurance agreement/contract (for this paragraph “contract”) transfers risk under statutory accounting, the determination of what constitutes a contract is essentially a question of substance.
+It may be difficult in some circumstances to determine the boundaries of a contract.
+Multiple contracts, whether on one or multiple blocks of policies, must be evaluated together for risk transfer purposes where considerations to be exchanged under one contract depend on the performance of the other contract(s) whether they are entered into together, or separately, directly or indirectly, that achieve one overall planned effect.
+For contracts that contemplate reinsurance on both a YRT and coinsurance basis, where there are interdependent features such as a combined experience refund or an inability to independently recapture, each of the YRT and coinsurance reinsurance components satisfying risk transfer requirements on their respective bases is necessary but not sufficient for the contract as a whole to satisfy risk transfer.
+When evaluated in its entirety, such contract(s) cannot 1) potentially deprive the ceding insurer of surplus at the reinsurer’s option or automatically upon the occurrence of some event; 2) potentially require payments to the reinsurer for amounts other than the income realized from the reinsured policies, nor; 3) contain any of the other conditions prohibited by Appendix A-791 related to risk transfer.

 This paragraph applies to all life, deposit-type and accident and health reinsurance agreements except for yearly renewable term reinsurance agreements and non-proportional reinsurance agreements such as stop loss and catastrophe reinsurance.
 All reinsurance agreements covering products that transfer significant risk shall follow the guidance for reinsurance accounting contained in this statement.
 All reinsurance contracts covering products that do not provide for sufficient transfer of risk shall follow the guidance for Deposit Accounting.

 Yearly renewable term (YRT) reinsurance agreements that transfer a proportionate share of mortality or morbidity risk inherent in the business being reinsured and do not contain any of the conditions described in Appendix A-791, paragraphs 2.b., 2.c., 2.d., 2.h., 2.i., 2.j. or 2.k., shall follow the guidance for reinsurance accounting, including paragraphs 55-57 of this statement that apply to indemnity reinsurance.
 Contracts that fail to meet the requirements for reinsurance accounting shall follow the guidance for Deposit Accounting.
-For all treaties entered into on or after January 1, 2003, the deferral guidance in paragraph 3 of A-791 shall also apply to YRT agreements. .
+For all treaties entered into on or after January 1, 2003, the deferral guidance in paragraph 3 of A-791 shall also apply to YRT agreements.
+YRT agreements shall follow the requirements of A-791, paragraph 6, regarding the entire agreement and the effective date of agreements.
 Since YRT agreements only transfer the mortality or morbidity risks to the reinsurer, the recognition of income shall be reflected on a net of tax basis, as gains emerge based on the mortality or morbidity experience.
+See paragraph 17.b. for additional requirements if a YRT agreement has interdependent contract features with reinsurance on a different basis (such as coinsurance).

 Appendix A-791, Life and Health Reinsurance Agreements first Q&A